 You’ve probably heard more than once that it is essential to diversify your trading portfolio with different assets.
 But what does it mean to diversify and why exactly would you want to do it?

 Diversification is a process of adding unrelated assets to your trading portfolio.
 Correlated assets, no matter how thoroughly-picked, will provide similar results under similar market conditions.
 The latter poses an additional degree of risk.
 Imagine all open positions going down at once — this is not something you want from a well-balanced portfolio.
-Unrelated asset, on the other hand, will provide different results following a particular event and there is a chance that while one of your assets is going down, the other will go up.
+Unrelated assets, on the other hand, will provide different results following a particular event and there is a chance that while one of your assets is going down, the other will go up.

 Risk management, therefore, is the primary reason to diversify, but is not the only one.
 Read more about the three reasons below.